denten-books/plain-text/main.md

 [^ln3-reading]: All of the technologies I list here exist today (in the second decade of the twenty-first century) commercially, much beyond the prototype stage.

+[^ln3-barthes]: "The work is a fragment of substance," he writes.
+The work is "moderately symbolic" where text is "radically symbolic."
+The work "occupies space of books," where the text is "a process of demonstration," "experienced only in an activity of production."
+He writes also that "the Text cannot stop (for example, on a library shelf); its constitutive movement is that of cutting across (in particular, it can cut across the work, several works) [@barthes_work_1978, 156-7]."

 ### 3.2 WYSINAWYG (What You See Is Not Always What You Get)